slz2003/RFCScope-/Errata_filtering/Result_manual/9761-6/packetizer_raw_output.md

 Add explicit normative language specifying that if a parameter is present in the MUD (D)TLS profile but not recognized by the firewall, the firewall MUST treat the parameter as unenforceable (i.e., ignore it for admission decisions) while still triggering an alert.

-**Severity:** High
-  *Basis:* This underspecification can lead to either inadvertent blocking of valid traffic or weak enforcement that undermines the security intent, thereby risking ossification.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1
-- Deontic Expert: Issue-2
-- Boundary Expert: Finding-2

 ---